Ayushi-6244/Sales-Performance-Dashboard/README.md

 A minimal CI workflow (GitHub Actions) is included to lint and run a smoke test so recruiters can see the repo is healthy.

 ## 🗺️ Deliverables for your resume
-- “Built an interactive Tableau dashboard analyzing 10k+ transactions across 4 regions; identified revenue leakage and seasonal patterns; recommended actions projected to lift revenue by 10%.”
+- “Built an interactive Tableau dashboard analyzing **10k+ transactions across four regions**; identified SKUs causing revenue leakage and surfacing seasonal patterns; recommended actions projected to lift revenue by **10%** and improve sales forecasting accuracy.”

 ---
 *Last updated: 2025-08-20*